Julia Holter: Biography

-In 2015, Holter released the album Have You in My Wilderness, which became her most successful charting release to date.
+In 2015, Holter released the album Have You in My Wilderness, which was acclaimed by critics and became her most successful charting release to date.
 She also contributed to Ducktails' fifth studio album, St. Catherine, with her bandmates Chris Votek and Andrew Tholl.

 Holter collaborated with Jean-Michel Jarre on a song for the second part of the Electronica double album, released on July 18, 2016.

-In November 2016, she curated her own program during the tenth anniversary edition of Le Guess Who?
+In November 2016, she curated her own program during the tenth-anniversary edition of Le Guess Who?
 Festival in Utrecht.
 This program included performances by Laurel Halo, Josephine Foster, Maya Dunietz, Jessica Moss and other artists.

 In September 2017, she performed a world premier of her scoring of the 1928 silent French film The Passion of Joan of Arc on September 29 at the FIGat7th in downtown Los Angeles.

 In September 2018, Holter announced her fifth commercially released album, Aviary, and released the lead single "I Shall Love 2".
 She followed it with another single, "Words I Heard", before the album's release on October 26.
+The record was praised for its scope and ambition and appeared on multiple year end lists for the best albums of 2018.

 In 2021, Holter was appointed the Johnston-Fix Professor of the Practice in Songwriting; Visiting Assistant Professor at Occidental College in Los Angeles.

+On January 9, 2024, Holter announced her sixth studio album, Something in the Room She Moves, which was released to critical acclaim on March 22 by Domino.
+In June 2024, Holter appeared throughout her partner and longtime bandmate Tashi Wada's studio album, What Is Not Strange?.